 Book Ahead for Special Visits & Activities

 Meet reindeer at Cal Academy.
-At the new Welcome Winter Night event on Friday, Nov.
-22, families will have a chance to meet two visiting baby reindeer, decorate cookies, make crafts, enjoy holiday magic, and take part in other winter fun.
-Other winter wonderland activities will happen between Nov.
+On Saturday, Nov.
+22, families will have a chance to meet two visiting baby reindeer, decorate cookies, make crafts, enjoy holiday magic, and take part in other winter fun — for one night only!
+Other frosty festivities will happen between Nov.
 23 and Jan.
-5. Learn more and reserve tickets >
+5.

 Ice skating in the City.
 Lots of special outdoor ice rinks appear throughout the Bay Area, and San Francisco is no exception.
 Glide around the rink at Union Square (Nov.
-6 to Jan.
-20).
+5 to Jan.
+19) or at Thrive City (Dec.
+23-4, 26-30).
 Do yourself a huge favor and make reservations!
-The rink is open daily, plus there are special skating events scheduled throughout the season with fun themes.
+There are special skating events scheduled throughout the season with fun themes.
 Find more places to ice skate in the Bay Area over the holidays >

 Christmas High Tea in the City